omeryusufyagci/fast-music-remover/README.md

 - **Python 3.9+**: Required for running the backend server.
 - **FFmpeg**: For extracting, probing, and processing audio files.
 - **CMake**: Needed to compile the C++ `MediaProcessor`.
+- **nlohmann-json**: A JSON library required for parsing configuration files in the `MediaProcessor`.
 - **Docker and Docker Compose** (optional but recommended for a quick setup):

 <details>